Domestic type A gas work

 Applying for a licence

 If you want to apply for a gas work licence you will need to fill out a Gas Work Licence Application Form (PDF, 185 kB).
-It is very important that you read the guidelines (Queensland Gas Work Licence Notes 2011 (PDF, 220 kB) to assist you in filling out the form and understanding the requirements you will have to meet to obtain a licence.
-To obtain a gas work licence, applicants will need to demonstrate the required competencies (these are detailed in the Appendices of the Queensland Gas Work Licence Notes 2011).
+To obtain a gas work licence, applicants will need to demonstrate the required competencies (these are detailed in the Queensland Gas Work Licence and Gas Work Authorisation Requirements).

 In most cases you must: